ajithabhiram/Kaiburr-task-1/README.md

 ## 5. API Endpoints & Usage Showcase

 The following examples demonstrate the complete workflow of creating, executing, retrieving, and deleting a task.
-The screenshots are from Postman.

 **Base URL**: `http://localhost:8080`